te-online/docker-contao/README.md

 ### Using Docker-Compose and a MySQL Database

-Let's again say your individual data is stored in `$PATH` and you want to run the website using a MySQL database, then you can compose the following containers
+Let's again say your individual data is stored in `$CONTAO_PATH` and you want to run the website using a MySQL database, then you can compose the following containers

 	version: '2'
 	services:

 	    contao:
 	      build: /path/to/personalised/Dockerfile
 	      restart: unless-stopped